History of African Americans in Philadelphia: 1950s to present

 The fight against discrimination and segregation in education and employment continued through the 1950s and 60s, with legal battles and protests occurring throughout those years.
 Cecil B. Moore, president of the local NAACP, was a leading activist during that time, and Reverend Leon Sullivan was instrumental in building Black community and economic power.
 Marie Hicks successfully organized demonstrations and brought a lawsuit against Girard College to desegregate that institution.
 In 1964, a clash between police officers and residents sparked a three-day riot.

 The 1960s saw a rise in the Black Power movement in Philadelphia.
 Freedom Library on Ridge Avenue in North Philadelphia, started in 1964 by John Churchville, was where Churchville and other activists gathered to form the Black Power Unity Movement in 1965.
 Another important center of Black Power was The Church of the Advocate in North Central Philadelphia, whose congregation had become increasingly African American.
 Father Paul Washington organized the first Black Power rally in 1966; soon there were rallies all over the city, and the third national conference in Philadelphia attracted 2,000 people.
 The newspaper Voice of Umuja came out of the conference.

 Reggie Schell became the leader of the Philadelphia chapter of the Black Panther Party in 1969.
 Under his leadership, the party held rallies and created food distribution and education programs throughout the city.
 Black Power spilled onto college and high school campuses, where students demonstrated for more Black faculty and Black studies classes.
-In 1970, Philadelphia police raids of three offices of Black Power activists at gunpoint, in which they publicly strip searched activists, made international news for their brutality and united the black community in outrage.
-Later that year, the Panther sponsored Revolutionary People's Constitutional Convention was held at Temple College and attracted 14,000 people.
+In 1970, Philadelphia police raids of three offices of Black Power activists at gunpoint, in which they publicly strip searched activists, made international news for their brutality and united the Black community in outrage.
+Later that year, the Panther sponsored Revolutionary People's Constitutional Convention was held at Temple University and attracted 14,000 people.